autumninthecloud/IM_w_fairness/Ethics/ETHICS.md

  - [ ] **B.1 Data security**: Do we have a plan to protect and secure data (e.g., encryption at rest and in transit, access controls on internal users and third parties, access logs, and up-to-date software)?
  - [ ] **B.2 Right to be forgotten**: Do we have a mechanism through which an individual can request their personal information be removed?
  - [ ] **B.3 Data retention plan**: Is there a schedule or plan to delete the data after it is no longer needed?

+**BOOKMARK WAYS TO LIMIT ACCESS TO DATA -- PPL REQUESTING ACCESS; CAN ALSO HAVE WAY FOR PPL TO REQUEST DELETION (ALTHOUGH MIGHT NOT BE ABLE TO ACCESS FROM CHINA)**

 ## C. Analysis
  - [x] **C.1 Missing perspectives**: Have we sought to address blindspots in the analysis through engagement with relevant stakeholders (e.g., checking assumptions and discussing implications with affected communities and subject matter experts)?